 In addition to operating activities in the Center, Fayette Senior Services administers nutritional programs, social service case management services, an in-home services program, transportation services, and wellness programs.
-Overall, Fayette Senior Services utilizes 20,000 volunteer hours to annually serve approximately 5,000 citizens per year; delivering 62,000 80,000 meals to homes; serving 28,000 meals in the café; and transporting seniors 16,000 25,000 times primarily to medical destinations with a fleet of 13 vehicles.
+Overall, Fayette Senior Services utilizes 20,000 volunteer hours to annually serve approximately 5,000 citizens per year; delivering 80,000 meals to homes; serving 28,000 meals in the café; and transporting seniors 25,000 times primarily to medical destinations with a fleet of 13 vehicles.

-In addition, the City of Peachtree City maintains two one additional 3000-4000 square foot facilities in that jurisdiction remodeled within the last 5 years and currently managed by Fayette Senior Services with a senior mission including multiple recreational activities, fitness activities, senior issue advising and tax preparation services for seniors.
+In addition, the City of Peachtree City maintains one additional 3000 square foot facilities in that jurisdiction and currently managed by Fayette Senior Services with a senior mission including multiple recreational activities, fitness activities, senior issue advising and tax preparation services for seniors.